Is It a UTI? In Elderly People, These Are the Signs and Symptoms to Watch For

 UTIs in nursing homes: How to advocate for urinary health

-Nursing home residents often face extra challenges when it comes to making lifestyle changes that reduce the risk of UTIs.
-So perhaps it's not surprising that UTIs represent the most common type of infection in nursing homes.3
+Nursing home residents often face extra challenges in making lifestyle changes that reduce the risk of UTIs.
+So perhaps it's not surprising that UTIs represent the most common type of infection in nursing homes.

 When choosing a potential nursing home, it's important to ensure that the facility takes adequate steps to reduce the risk.
-For example, some facilities use portable bladder scanners to make sure that patients' bladders have been completely emptied.
-These scanners have proven to be effective in reducing the number of UTIs, but relatively few long-term care homes use them.
+For example, some facilities use portable bladder scanners to ensure that patients' bladders have been completely emptied.
+These scanners have proven to be effective in reducing the number of UTIs.
+However, relatively few long-term care homes use them.

 Here are some other UTI-prevention strategies to inquire about with a potential long-term care home:

 Don't be afraid to discuss UTI prevention with staff at any nursing home you visit.
-After all, for seniors, a simple infection can quickly become an emergency, and all nursing homes want to prevent serious illnesses.
+After all, a simple infection can quickly become an emergency for seniors, and all nursing homes want to prevent serious illnesses.

 When it comes to UTIs, knowledge is your best defense.
 An awareness of what causes UTI problems, how to prevent infections, and the best ways to treat them can help you maintain good bladder health.
 Sure, UTIs can be more complex as we age.
 But having open conversations with your healthcare provider will help you stay healthier over the long run.